fabrician/silverfabric-global-variable-provider/README.md

 `SF_HOME/fabric/webapps/livecluster/deploy/config/variableProviders/GlobalVariableProvider` directory on the Silver Fabric Manager host.
 The name of this directory is arbitrary, but it helps to give it a meaningful name.
 2. Copy the zip file from project `target` directory to Silver Fabric Manager host.
-3. Copy the down loaded MySQL database JDBC driver to the Silver Fabric Manager host.
-4. Extract the Zip file to a staging folder on the Manager host and  copy following files to `SF_HOME/fabric/webapps/livecluster/deploy/config/variableProviders/` directory:
+3. Extract the Zip file to a staging folder on the Manager host and  copy following files to `SF_HOME/fabric/webapps/livecluster/deploy/config/variableProviders/` directory:
 	* `GlobalVariableProvider-version.jar`
 	* `GlobalVariableProvider.xml`
-5. Copy *MySQL JDBC driver jar file* to `SF_HOME/fabric/webapps/livecluster/deploy/config/variableProviders/` directory
+4. Copy MySQL JDBC driver jar file from staging directory on the Manager host to `SF_HOME/fabric/webapps/livecluster/deploy/config/variableProviders/` directory

 ### Detecting of Variable Provider by Manager
 ----------------------------------------------------------

 The global variable provider will be automatically detected and loaded by Silver Fabric Manager.
+You can verify the global variable provider has been correctly loaded in Silver Fabric Manager UI under `Admin/Varaibles`

 ### Configuring Global Variable Provider
 ------------------------------------------------------